ModelEarth/community/farmfresh/README.md

 # Farm Fresh Data

+Fetch data for our [Map of Fresh Produce](../map/starter).
+Here are [Georgia Data Specifics](ga)

 We're using a Python scraper to pull and merge locations from the national USDA dataset.

-Data is displayed in our [Map of Fresh Produce](../map/starter).
-Here are [Georgia Data Specifics](ga)
+Note that USDA now also provides an [API](https://www.ams.usda.gov/local-food-directories/farmersmarkets).

 TO DO: Update the following scripts to send the state data to:
 [/community-data/us/state](https://github.com/modelearth/community-data/)